Loading and Installing Libraries

 Libraries are directories where packages for Python are stored.
 Note that the terms package and library are sometimes used interchangably and there has been some discussion amongst the community to resolve this.

-Channels for Python Libraries
+Channels for Python libraries

 There are many different channels for Python libraries.
 You can think of these as different places where Python libraries are stored and can be accessed from.
 Some of the most commonly used channels include: